-Our development efforts generate resources for collaborative organizations, to help create and maintain communication within and among open source projects; motivate and efficiency organize groups of remote individuals, and; cultivate an open ethos where the principles and practices of open source can foster collaboration co-creation and community.
+Our development efforts generate resources for collaborative organizations, to help create and maintain communication within and among open source projects; motivate and efficiently organize groups of remote individuals, and; cultivate an open ethos where the principles and practices of open source can foster collaboration co-creation and community.

 We want your open source software project, and the community that supports it, to thrive.
-The success of an open source initiative depends on: raising awareness and adoption of your project; keeping your forums alive with information, questions and challenges; organizing real-life events for distributed communities, and; extending the understanding—and value—of open source software and development models, all toward on a common goal.
+The success of an open source initiative depends on raising awareness and adoption of your project; keeping your forums alive with information, questions, and challenges; organizing real-life events for distributed communities, and; extending the understanding—and value—of open source software and development models, all toward on a common goal.

 We can help, we want to help, and we will help, please ask us how.

 Questions, answers, mailing lists, live chat and more: Whether you're an open source advocate who wants to spread the word about the benefits of open source, a software developer looking for tips or tools, an entrepreneur with a start-up or business leader transforming your company, we have resources to help.

 IRC (Live Chat)

 You're not the first to come to us looking for answers.
 Look over the most common questions we get... maybe your answer is there.